Addiction Medicine

 Naltrexone

-• ReVia: Naltrexone in pill form, administered daily for alcohol use disorder and opioid use disorder (though the injection form may be more effective for opioid use disorder).
+• ReVia: Naltrexone in pill form, administered daily for alcohol use disorder and opioid use disorder, though the injection form may be more effective for opioid use disorder.

 The Mind Matters Difference

-Addiction Medication Management Services Near Columbus, OH
+Find Addiction Medicine Services Near Columbus, OH

-Recovery can be intimidating.
-The providers at Mind Matters understand that everyone is unique, and we will work with you to develop the most helpful treatment approach.
-Call us today at (614) 545-9773 to schedule an appointment.
-We’re proud to offer therapy and medication management services to patients near Columbus, OH, including Dublin, Hilliard, Powell, Worthington, Galloway, Grove City, Bexley, Grandview Heights, Clintonville, Upper Arlington, and Franklinton.
-Mind Matters also provides telehealth services to the entire state of Ohio.
+Mind Matters proudly offers talk therapy and psychiatry services to patients near Columbus, OH, including Dublin, Hilliard, Powell, Worthington, Galloway, Grove City, Bexley, Grandview Heights, Clintonville, Upper Arlington, and Franklinton.
+Mind Matters also provides telehealth services throughout the entire state of Ohio.